Pubfred/ZEON_Info_Bot/README.md

 # Discord CryptoBot

-A discord bot originally made for BCARD, and reworked to work with RESQ, it can be easily adapted for any other currency.
+A discord bot originally made for ZEON, it can be easily adapted for any other currency.

 # Index